frou/pg2go/README.md

 )
 ```

-A string other than one of the matching constants will be rejected by Postgres
+A value other than one of those constants will be rejected by Postgres when performing an `INSERT` or `UPDATE`.
-at `INSERT/UPDATE` time.

 # License